unrealnerd/CommandToAPIResolver/README.md

 - [ ] Integrate Alexa Medium
 - [ ] Integrate Google Assistant Medium
 - [ ] Use JWT and secure it like [this](https://dev.to/bitsmonkey/jwt-in-dotnet-core-9bg)
+- [ ] Implement a way to call external message processing api's as a background service